Track Wheel Bearings - MPI Race Bearing Review (Superior to SKF X-tracker?)

 Generic image of an MPI Racing Wheel Hub assembly for a C5 corvette.

 A few weeks prior to my wheel hub failure, a fellow shared a new alternative to the SKF Xtrackers, MPI Racing Performance 30 Spline Wheel Hub Assembly.
-At $250ea, these come in about $750 cheaper than the SKF trackers, or about 40% less.
+At $250ea, these come in about $750 cheaper than the SKF trackers for a set of 4, or about 40% less.
 Unfortunately, these do not yet have all that much documentation on their longevity and thus adaptation is still a bit lacking.

 I decided to give these a go and reached out to MPI to see about trying out their product.
 They were very kind and provided me a modest discount to try out these wheel bearings.
 I still paid a solid sum of my own money however, so I will be giving these an honest review!